 - Protective cutting surface

-First, determine the final mat size you’re like to have.
-If you’re planning on framing this piece, consider the size of the frame and the size of finished mat that will fit inside, keeping in mind that most borders are between 1.5 and 3”.
+If you’re planning on framing your piece, consider the size of the frame and the size of the finished mat that will fit inside.
+Keep in mind that most borders are between 1-1/2 to 3 inches.
 At times, you also see framed pieces with extremely large borders, most times with the bottom border, to offset the art in a non-traditional manner.

-Now, you’re going to use your straight edge ruler to measure your art piece, both horizontally and vertically.
-The old adage “measure twice, cut once,” really comes into play here.
-Note your final measurements on a piece of scrap paper and:
+Now you will use your straight-edge ruler to measure your art piece horizontally and vertically.
+The old adage measure twice, cut once really comes into play here.
+Note your final measurements on a piece of scrap paper and follow these steps:

 - Subtract the width of the piece from the width of your mat and divide by two.
 This is how much space will be on each side of your mat.

-- Repeat this process, calculating the size of the border at the top and bottom of your piece by subtracting the height of the piece from the height of the mat and dividing by two, then marking the top and bottom borders of your mat with a pencil.
+- Repeat this process, calculating the size of the border at the top and bottom of your piece by subtracting the height of the piece from the height of the mat and dividing by two.
+Then mark the top and bottom borders of your mat with a pencil.

-- Using your straight edge ruler, press your blade into the four intersections of your mat.
+- Press your blade into the four intersections of your mat using your straight-edge ruler.

-Whether you’ve used a mat cutter or cut the mat yourself, once the center piece is out of your mat, you’re ready to mount your piece.
-Turn your mat over and place your piece face-down and centered in the open hold.
+Whether you’ve used a mat cutter or cut the mat yourself, once the centerpiece is out of your mat, you’re ready to mount your piece.
+Turn your mat over and place the piece face down and centered in the open hold.
 Use archival tape to secure each side on the back side of the mat.
 Flip your mat and check your work.
 Adjust as needed until the piece is perfectly centered and level within the mat.